dmitr101/german_strings_slide_deck/slides.md

 </div>
 </div>

-* 50-100% faster search and sorting operations
+* 50-100% faster equality and comparison operations
 * 2x smaller memory footprint for the string object

 <!--